Jmoodina/python-api-challenge/README.md

 The combined WeatherPy and VacationPy analysis provides a comprehensive exploration of weather patterns and facilitates strategic vacation planning based on personalized weather preferences.
 The interactive maps and data-driven insights enhance decision-making for travel enthusiasts.

 Computed linear regression for each relationship, stratified by Northern and Southern Hemispheres.
-Generated scatter plots with regression lines, model formulas, and r values.
+Generated scatter plots with regression lines, model formulas, and r values